Robert Flower: Final season

 Towards the end of the 1986 season, as Flower completed his 14th season without playing in a final, the Melbourne Football Club placed newspaper advertisements requesting donations from the public to enable the club to recruit a high-profile player under the headline "Please give Robbie one last chance to play in a final".
 Despite raising less money than expected, Melbourne did reach the 1987 finals after a dramatic final round.

 His final three games were the only time Flower played in the finals.
 His last game was against Hawthorn in the preliminary final.
-Although Melbourne had led for the entire match, a free kick and a 15-metre penalty infamously awarded after the final siren—via a Jim Stynes infraction—saw Hawthorn's Gary Buckenara kick the winning goal.
+Although Melbourne had led for the entire match, a free kick and a 15-metre penalty awarded after the final siren—via a Jim Stynes infraction—saw Hawthorn's Gary Buckenara kick the winning goal.
 Flower recalls in his autobiography Robbie that he started to run from the ground and paused to see the ball go through the goal and then went to the dressing rooms where he threw a can of drink against the wall in anger.
 Flower was injured in the game, and his ability to play in the grand final, had Melbourne won, was not certain.